dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 - Organisation unit group sets

-#### Introduction to DHIS2 - Where: Organisation Unit

 [https://youtu.be/M23Eu1SX44E](https://youtu.be/M23Eu1SX44E)

-##### Question 1
+#### Knowledge check

-Which of the following options could be an Organization Unit in DHIS2?
+**1. Which of the following options could be an Organization Unit in DHIS2?**

-Select 3 options.
+(*Select 3 options.*)

-1. Country
+    A. Country

-2. Immunization Program
+    B. Immunization Program

-3. Health Clinic
+    C. Health Clinic

-4. District
+    D. District

-5. Hospitalizations and discharges data entry form
+    E. Hospitalizations and discharges data entry form

 **Feedback**: Countries generally represent a level in the organisation unit hierarchy.
 The country is usually subdivided into smaller administrative units such as districts or regions.
 Commonly, the lowest level in the organisation unit hierarchy is the level of data collection where services are provided, such as health clinics.

-##### Question 2

-Organisation units determine where data can be captured.
+**2. Organisation units determine where data can be captured.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: Organisation units determine where data are captured.
+**Feedback**: Organisation units determine where data are captured.

 #### What: Data Elements and Indicators